Mohammad Abdul Hamid: Political career

 Hamid joined Chhatra League in 1959 whilst a student in Kishoreganj, as the vice-president of Gurudayal Government College.
 He was also elected the vice-president of the Chhatra League of Mymensingh District Unit in 1966–67.
 At the end of 1969, he joined the Awami League.
-In the 1970 Pakistan general election, Hamid was elected as the Member of Parliament for the Mymensingh-18 constituency; he was the youngest person elected.
+In the 1970 Pakistan general election, Abdul Hamid was elected as the Member of Parliament for the Mymensingh-18 constituency; he was the youngest person elected.
 In the general elections of 1973, 1986, 1991, 1996, 2001, and 2009 he was elected as Member of Parliament for Kishoreganj-5 constituency as a nominee of the Awami League.
 He was the Deputy Speaker of the National Parliament of Bangladesh when an Awami League government was in office from 1996 to 2001.
 On 25 January 2009, he became the Speaker of the National Parliament.
-For his contribution to the Bangladesh Liberation War in 1971, he was awarded the Independence Day Award in 2013.
+For his contribution to the Bangladesh Liberation War in 1971, he received the Independence Award in 2013.

 Presidency

-Hamid was appointed acting President of Bangladesh on 14 March 2013, while President Zillur Rahman was in hospital in Singapore.
+Hamid was appointed acting president of Bangladesh on 14 March 2013, while President Zillur Rahman was in hospital in Singapore.
 Zillur Rahman died six days later.
-Later Hamid was elected unopposed as president on 22 April 2013.
+Later, Abdul Hamid was elected unopposed as president on 22 April 2013.
 He was sworn into office on 24 April.
+He was requested by then opposition leader Khaleda Zia among others to resolve the political crisis in 2013, but Hamid expressed his inability due to his constitutional role.
 On 7 February 2018, he was re-elected unopposed for a second term.

 Hamid suggested that a United Nations-administered humanitarian corridor be established in Myanmar for the Rohingya Muslims.